nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `task t/TITLE d/DESC`

 * A ToDo should always include a title and description and should not be left blank.
-* Both title and description should consist of only alphanumeric characters.
+* Both title and description should not be left blank.

 Examples:
 * `task t/Prepare slides for studio d/Topic Environment Model`